LastCodeBender42/LastCodeBender42.github.io/README.md

 <img src="network.png" alt="Example Image">
 <br></br>
 <br></br>
 However, I can use an iframe that includes `src=https://LastCodeBender42.github.io/d3graph2.html` and now it works like a charm.
 See the interactive network viz on my personal website <a href="https://analysisandinformatics.org/d2graph2-html">here</a>.
+The other advantage is that my personal website becomes a comprehensive introduction to my experience, examples of my code, visualizations, and philosophy.
+GitHub will continue to serve as the go-to source for storing Dash and Pyside6 apps.

 Please, take a moment to review my profile at my personal website <a href="https://analysisandinformatics.org/home">Data Analysis and Bioinformatics</a>.